 Dealing with jet lag for a toddler

-During our last Asia trip, our daughter was only a year and a half old.
+During our first Asia family trip, our daughter was only a year and a half old.
 It took her a good three nights to adjust to the time zone.
 Our first night was painful.
-We arrived in Bangkok around midnight, and due to sheer exhaustion, we were able to go to sleep relatively easily.
-But right around 4 am, my daughter woke up and would not go back to sleep.
-I ended up resorting to the iPad, and let her watch Elmo while I tried to get some rest.
+We arrived in Bangkok around midnight, and were able to go to sleep relatively easily.
+But around 4 am, my daughter woke up and would not go back to sleep.

 The same thing happened the next night, as well as the night after that.
 By this time, we were staying in Hotel Galilee in Bustos, Philippines.
-My husband and stepson had both adjusted to the time zone, which was a good 15 hours ahead of Seattle, and were sleeping soundly in their beds.
+My husband and stepson had both adjusted to the time zone, and were sleeping soundly in their beds.
 Meanwhile, my daughter and I were both wide awake at 4 am, bored with iPad watching and tired of being in a stuffy hotel room.
-Since it was still two hours before sunrise, I thought we might be able to buy some time walking around the hotel.

 Preparing for jet lag

 Parenting experts have a variety of contradicting advice regarding jet lag for a toddler.
 For families preparing their kids for an overseas trip, it can seem confusing or overwhelming.

 Some experts recommend only picking flights that arrive in the evening so that you’re tired and ready for bed.
 Others recommend picking flights that arrive in the morning so that your body has a chance to naturally adjust to the sun schedule.
 And yet others recommend starting before your flight, adjusting your kids’ sleep schedule to your destination’s time zone days, or weeks, before your trip.

 Adjusting your mindset to deal with jet lag for a toddler